Paphiopedilum sukhakulii: Major threats

 This species is under numerous threats including habitat fragmentation and degradation through the deterioration of the surrounding environments, deforestation, logging, random cutting, ruthless collection for regional and international trade, trampling, recreation and ecological disturbance.

 Conservation actions

-According to the IUCN Red list, there are many actions that can be done in order to protect the P. sukhakulii.
+According to the IUCN Red list, there are many actions that can be done in order to protect P. sukhakulii.
 One action that can be done would be protecting the habitat, from collection, trampling, and deforestation.
 Other actions would be to raise public awareness, initiate long term community based conservation, estimate the population size, and protect the living individuals of the species through legislation and legal protection, which would then ban the species from being chosen or dug up.